oshaughnessy/mu-wordpress/README.md

 You can view the details on any of the environments:

-    mu env show dev
+    mu env show test

-If you want to watch the "dev" environment's services get deployed, or view logs from the "dev" environment, try these:
+If you want to watch the "test" environment's services get deployed, or view logs from the "test" environment, try these:

-    mu service logs -f dev
+    mu service logs -f test
-    mu env logs -f dev
+    mu env logs -f test

 ## FAQ